neetjn/mongoengine-practice/README.md

 This project was designed with containerization in mind and provides Dockerfile for custom deployments.
 You can also find docker-compose and ansible configurations in the [here]().

+**Security**

+By design this blog encrypts any and all post or comment content within the given database.
+Blog content secret keys can be defined by the administrator, and will be hashed into a 32 bit key for AES encryption/decryption.

 ## Configuration

 ...